yandorazhang/yandorazhang.github.io/_pages/software.md

 ---

-The softwares developed by   my supervisees  or me  are listed as follows:
+The softwares developed by   my lab  are listed as follows:

 * [**MAAT**](https://github.com/wanghanmath/MAAT):  MAAT: a new nonparametric Bayesian framework for incorporating multiple functional annotations in transcriptome-wide association studies